-Section 40 of the Childcare Act 2006 places a duty on early years providers to comply with the Early Years Foundation Stage Statutory Framework for group and school-based providers or the Early Years Foundation Stage Statutory Framework for Childminders
+• Section 40 of the Childcare Act 2006 places a duty on early years providers to comply with the Early years foundation stage (EYFS) statutory framework.

-• Section 75 of the Childcare Act 2006 sets out the regulations which disqualify a person from registration or employment as a childcare worker.
+Section 75 of the Childcare Act 2006 sets out the regulations which disqualify a person from registration or employment as a childcare worker.
+The EYFS sets out regulations for all providers to follow.
+Further information can be found here; The Childcare (Disqualification) Regulations 2018